Ferrari confirms new Purosangue SUV arrives 'later this year'

 Electric versions of Ferrari’s new platform will have space for four electric motors, which will provide an initial output of 610bhp.
 The motors will be powered by a scalable, fast-charging lithium-ion battery pack with a base capacity of 80kWh – and that should be enough for a maximum range of more than 260 miles.

-Late in 2021, Ferrari confirmed ‘Purosangue’ as the working nameplate for its SUV.
-It translates as ‘thoroughbred’ from Italian and Maranello had to contend with legal discussions over the badge before it could commit.
+Late in 2021, Ferrari also confirmed ‘Purosangue’ as the working nameplate for its SUV.
+It translates as ‘thoroughbred’ from Italian – and there’s a high chance that this will appear on the rear of the production car.
+Ferrari has been embroiled in legal discussions over the badge, though, so the company may be forced to change the moniker before the launch.

 The Purosangue has the internal codename of F175, and it’ll have an aluminium platform and all-wheel drive – Ferrari has been quietly developing its four-wheel drive system since it launched the FF in 2011.
 It’ll be related to the next-generation version of the GTC, and CAR understands that it'll have suicide back doors and no B-pillars, allowing for a huge entryway for unimpeded access to the rear seats.